Namenega/SwiftyCompanion/README.md

 # SwiftyCompanion

+---

-Simple project in Kotlin with Android Studio.
-Make api call on 42 API and displays informations
+Simple project in `Kotlin` with `Android Studio`.
+The goal is to make API call on the 42 API and displays information about students.